kossnocorp/typesaurus.com/src/content/docs/integrations/next.js.md

 You'll need to set `GOOGLE_APPLICATION_CREDENTIALS_JSON` environment variable to the Firebase Admin SDK credentials JSON.
 You can get it from the Firebase console.
 Follow instructions from official [Firebase Admin SDK docs](https://firebase.google.com/docs/admin/setup#initialize_the_sdk_in_non-google_environments).

 :::caution[Don't use .env!]
 Don't commit the credentials to the repo!
 If you're using Vercel, you can set the environment variable in the project settings.
-For local enviro
+For the local environment, use `.env`.local`.
 :::

 Also note that because of Next.js hot-reloading, the file is executed multiple times.
 That's why we check if the SDK is already initialized.